Texas Drug Statistics

 Understand the Statistics to Understand the Problem

-This data has wide-reaching implications that make it valuable to law enforcement and border patrol agencies.
-From the counties with the most drug activity to the most widely abused drugs, statistics like these are useful for gaining a thorough understanding of the drug problem in your area.
-If you’ve been arrested for a drug crime, don’t become a statistic – call Phillip A. Linder today for your free consultation.
+All of this data has wide-reaching implications that make it valuable to law enforcement and border patrol agencies.
+From the counties with the most drug activity to the most widely abused drugs, statistics like these are useful for gaining a thorough understanding of the drug problem in your state.
+If you’ve been arrested for a drug crime, don’t become a statistic – call our experienced attorney Phillip A. Linder today for your free consultation.